-Some green/grey bins in Chafford Hundred and some brown bins in West Thurrock were not collected during our early rounds on Friday 22 September.
-We will return for these later on Friday 22 September or on Saturday 23 September.
+Some green/grey bins in Bulphan and Horndon on the Hill, and some brown bins in South Ockendon, were not collected during our early rounds on Tuesday 3 October.
+We will return for these later on Tuesday 3 October or on Wednesday 4 October.
 We apologise for any inconvenience.

 Missed bin collection

 Sometimes we may not be able to empty your bins on the day we said we would.

 This can be due to events we can’t control, such as:

 - roads being blocked by badly parked cars

 - heavy traffic or delays at tipping sites

 If all the bins on your road have been missed